FY2020

 18th_banner

 * In response to the recent spread of the new coronavirus infection, this council is promoting efforts to prevent the spread of infection.
-In the future, from the viewpoint of ensuring the health and safety of the speakers and participants of this forum and preventing the spread of infection, we may change the implementation form of this forum or cancel it.
-In that case, we will inform you on this website, etc. Thank you for your understanding.
+In the future, from the viewpoint of ensuring the health and safety of all speakers and participants of this forum and preventing the spread of infection, we may take measures to change or cancel the implementation of this forum.
+In that case, we will inform you on this website.
+Thank you for your understanding.

-Schedule Saturday, December 5, 2020: Session 1 and Session 2 [Day 1] Sunday, December 6, 2020: Subcommittee Session 2 [Day 2]
+Date Saturday, December 5, 2020: Part 1 and Part 2 [Day 1]

-Venue Online (Part 1: Zoom webinar, Part 2: Zoom meeting)
+Venue: Online (Part 1: Zoom Webinar, Part 2: Zoom Meeting)

-Theme Entrance Examination Reform as a "Connection of Education" II
+theme Entrance Examination Reform as a “Connection of Education” II.

 Capacity